HelloZeroNet/Documentation/docs/getting_started/create_new_site.md

 Private key (input hidden):
 ```

-* Enter the private key you got when created the site, then:
+* Enter the private key you got when you created the site, then:

 ```bash
 $ zeronet.py sitePublish 13DNDkMUExRf9Xa9ogwPKqp7zyHFEqbhC2